instrumentl/rails-cloudflare-turnstile/README.md

    2. Call `cloudflare_turnstile` in your form View
    3. Call `validate_cloudflare_turnstile` as a `before_action` in your controller.

-If the challenge fails, the exception `RailssCloudflareTurnstile::Forbidden` will be raised; you should handle this with a `rescue_from` block.
+If the challenge fails, the exception `RailsCloudflareTurnstile::Forbidden` will be raised; you should handle this with a `rescue_from` block.

 ## License